 Pasta with White Beans, Sausage and Mustard Greens

-- 1 box medium shells (penne works well with this dish also)
+- 1 box medium pasta shells penne works well with this dish also

 - 2 tbsp. olive oil

-- 1 lb sausage (I use Jimmy Dean’s sausage roll, but any flavored pork (or turkey) sausage will do just fine)
+- 1 lb sausage I use Jimmy Dean’s sausage roll, but any flavored pork (or turkey sausage will do)

 - Cook pasta according to package directions, in salted boiling water, until just al dente.
-Drain and return to pan.
-Toss with 1 tbsp of Olive oil to stop the pasta from sticking together.
+Do not drain, you may be using the pasta water for the sauce

-- Add greens to the sausage; Cook 1 to 2 minutes, uncovered, until greens are just crisp-tender, stirring occasionally.
+- Cook 1 to 2 minutes, uncovered, stirring occasionally.

 - Add cooked pasta to the skillet, toss to coat.

-- Add the cannellini beans and fold into the sausage and greens mixture.
-As you are folding the mixture together, the pasta with continue to absorb some of the liquid that is in the skillet.
+- As you are folding the mixture together, the pasta with continue to absorb some of the liquid that is in the skillet.